 According to the late Denise Palumbo, the current name of the building is the Energy Learning Center.
 I guess every time GE changes its image, they have to change the name of its training center!

-In closing, the Field Engineering Program (FEP) began in 1966 and has enjoyed a 48-year lifespan, so far.
+In closing, the Field Engineering Program (FEP) began in 1966 and has enjoyed a 50-year lifespan, so far.
 The FEDC name is no more.
 However, we want to honor the nearly five decades of the program coming up soon in the year 2016.
 Let’s hope the FEP survives many more years.
 In recent years, the facility on Balltown Road closed and the FEP moved its training center to Houston, Texas.